-Anyway!
-Here's some good news: as those of you who'd been reading the other story (The Other Paradox) probably guessed, it was all self-betaed and often suffered on the wording and typo-front as a result.
-So this time a huge, huge thanks to levina, who betaed this for me and helped smooth out the kinks and congested areas. :3 (And is staying on with me for more future chapters too! :D)
+Anyway, here's some good news: as those of you who'd been reading the other story (The Other Paradox) probably guessed, it was all self-betaed and often suffered on the wording and typo-front as a result.
+So this time a huge, huge thanks to levina, who betaed this for me and helped smooth out the kinks and congested areas.
+(And is staying on with me for more future chapters too!
+C:)

-Well, even as talkative as many of you know I am, I'll leave it at that for now. ;) Please review and tell me what you think so far!
-Constructive criticism, pointing out typos, saying lines you liked, asking questions about details concerning canon, whatever (or just saying that you read it (; ) is great, so don't be shy.
-It's encouraging just to know you're here, yeah? (:
+Well, even as talkative as many of you know I am, I'll leave it at that for now.
+Please review and tell me what you think so far—constructive criticism, pointing out typos, saying lines you liked, asking questions about details concerning canon, whatever (or just saying that you read it) is all great.
+It's encouraging just to know you're here, yeah?

 Thanks for reading!
-I'm hoping to have the first chapter up before too long. (: (And yes, the title is supposed to be cheesy, even though the story isn't.
-XD Where the title comes from will be made clear by the end of chapter 2.)
+I'm hoping to have the first chapter up before too long.
+(And yes, the title is supposed to be cheesy, even though the story isn't.
+Where the title comes from will be made clear by the end of chapter 2.)

 *Posting a revised version 2/5/17, though most of the edits are actually from March 2015.
 (I held back posting it at the time, since I thought I would want to go over it some more, which I did up through about November 2015.
 Reading through it again recently, I did think it was substantially better, and decided to go ahead and put it up.)

 On a side note, I know it's been a while since I updated—for the last year I've been sidetracked by other fandoms and new projects which turned out to be more ambitious than I expected.
 I know I may come back to find everyone who was reading this before is no longer in the AF fandom, but I do want to say this project is still very much ongoing and far from abandoned.